cptn-solo/woffler_contract/woffler.contracts.md

 * split pot according to level's branch metadata(`nxtrate`);
 * make the player a branch winner;
-* as new level is locked when created, the winner has 3 tries to unlock it, if no luck - positioned to current level's zero cell.
+* as new level is locked when created, the winner has 3 tries to unlock it;
+* if no free unlock retries left, player can buy another set of retries from his active balance and reset retries count.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.